pixelate-it/pixelbattle-extender/README.md

 `OLD_CANVAS_X` - old size **x** coordinates
 `OLD_CANVAS_Y` - old size **y** coordinates
 `POSITION` - position of the old canvas on the new one (see below)
-`COLOR` - fill color for new areas
+`CLR` - fill color for new areas (you can specify RANDOM for a random color)
 `PIXELS_FILE` - path to the file with the old canvas

 ## Positions